 Who is eligible?

 This programme is open to those working for an EFC member organisation.
 We would encourage anyone who holds a managerial position to apply.
 Applicants should be fully committed to actively participating and engaging in the programme and respecting the confidentiality of other participants.
 The applicant’s organisation should fully support the applicant’s total participation for the duration of the programme.
 As the programme is conducted in English, the ability to work in English is essential.

 When and where?

 The programme location alternates annually between Europe and China, with a new set of participants each year.
-Participants get the opportunity to visit locations within a two-hour travel range, as well as experience first-hand the work of philanthropy and NGOs locally.
+Participants will get the opportunity to visit locations within a two-hour travel range, as well as experience first-hand the work of philanthropy and NGOs locally.
 For a summary of the PLP in Brussels visit here.

 Participants are responsible for covering the costs of travel to/from the programme location.
 All other costs associated with the programme will be covered by the organisers.